 Climate change continues to be a real and present issue affecting our lives.
-I am sure it is a topic of concern for many of the Funds' members, so I am pleased to publish this second annual report which provides detailed information about the Trustee's activities in this area.
+I am sure it is a topic of concern for many of the Funds' members, so I am pleased to publish this third annual report which provides detailed information about the Trustee's activities in this area.

 The ITB Pension Funds (the "Funds") Trustee considers environmental, social and governance factors when taking decisions on the management of the Funds, and this includes consideration of climate change and the impact it could have on the smooth-running of the Funds.
-Climate change will have significant effects on our society, economy and financial system over the coming years and decades.
+Climate change is having significant effects on our society, economy and financial system and this may only increase over the coming years and decades.
 It is important that we take appropriate steps to protect the Funds from these effects, as far as we can.